wireapp/wire-signals/README.md

 ```
 libraryDependencies += "com.wire" %% "wire-signals" % "0.3.0"
 ```
+Currently `wire-signals` work with Scala 2.11 (because Android) and 2.12.
+Compatibility with 2.13 still requires some additional work.

 In short, you can create a `SourceSignal` somewhere in the code:
 ```